nyu-software-engineering/web-app-exercise/instructions.md

 A link to the Issues page should be included in the `README.md` file.

+### Document the steps necessary to run the software

+The `README.md` file must include any steps that are necessary to clone, configure, and run the software.
+These steps must be exhaustive so that anyone who views the project on GitHub has all the information they might need to get the software running on their own local machine.

 ### Incremental work

 The project will consist of two sprints, i.e. increments of work, each of which will last for one week.